Clapham Junction Station

 This is the link to the Dorset seafood festival page: http://www.dorsetseafood.co.uk/

 DISCLAIMER and T&Cs:

-You also confirm that you will be responsible for your own insurance, so please make sure that it is at an appropriate level for this trip and the activities that you will be participating in.
-In addition to your own Personal Civil liability insurance, you will need an individual insurance for multi-risk and multi-activity holidays (expenses of cancellation, research – help, repatriation, medical expenses, theft of luggage, etc.) appropriate for the activities to be undertaken as part of the holiday.
+INSURANCE: You also confirm that you will be responsible for your own insurance and make sure that it is at an appropriate level for this trip and activities you will be participating in.
+In addition to your own Personal Civil liability insurance you will need an individual insurance for multi-risk and multi-activity holidays (expenses of cancellation, research – help, repatriation, medical expenses, theft of luggage, etc.) appropriate for the activities to be undertaken as part of the holiday.
 The general travel insurance is often minimal and rarely adapted to the active holidays.
 Please check the details with your insurance provider.

 Please note that, unless the trip is cancelled, the payments are non-refundable, as the costs need to be paid in advance.
 However, you may be able to sell your place to your friends or other group members if you follow this procedure: http://katsadventures.com/#plx_progress_faq_section